Table Of Contents

 The breakfast menu can be found here.

-Where: Via Pasquale Sottocorno, 19
+Address: Via Pasquale Sottocorno, 19

 MAG La Pusterla

-MAG La Pusterla, an evolution of Caffè della Pusterla, offers a unique brunch experience on Via Edmondo de Amicis.
+MAG La Pusterla, an evolution of Caffè della Pusterla, offers a unique brunch experience on Edmondo de Amicis Street.
 In a 250-square-foot vintage setting, the venue offers a Sunday menu of six dishes paired with four creative drinks.
 The offerings range from croissants and coffee to signature cocktails, ideal for aperitifs and after-dinners.
 The cuisine offers interesting and light dishes, while the cocktails stand out for originality.
 With honest prices and a cozy atmosphere, MAG La Pusterla is a must for brunch lovers in Milan.

 You can find many photos of their brunch offerings on their Instagram account.

-Where: Via Edmondo de Amicis, 22
+Address: Via Edmondo de Amicis, 22